toniperic/php-clash-of-clans/README.md

 [![Build Status](https://travis-ci.org/toniperic/php-clash-of-clans.svg?branch=master)](https://travis-ci.org/toniperic/php-clash-of-clans)

 Easily query Supercell's API for live Clash of Clans data!
 Uses same source as used on official clashofclans.com website.

-This package is tested and working on PHP 5.4 and greater, including PHP 7.0!
+**This package is tested and working on PHP 5.4 and greater, including PHP 7.0!**

+Do note that the API might change at any given moment, as there are no stable releases yet.

 ## Installation
 ### Using Composer
 ```
-composer require toniperic/php-clash-of-clans
+composer require toniperic/php-clash-of-clans=dev-master
 ```

 ## Usage